lmj0011/lumen-starter/README.md

-## Lumen API Starter
+# lumen-starter

+An api backend made with Lumen.

 - What's Included
 - Requirements
 - Installation
 - Testing
-- Route Documentation
+- API Documentation

 ### What's Included

 - Lumen 5.6
-- Authentication with JSON Web Tokens(JWT)
+- Authentication with JSON Web Tokens (JWT)
-- apidoc.js documentation for Routes
+- apidoc.js documentation for the route endpoints
-- Sami documentation for API
+- Sami documentation for the API
 - A ready to go Users Model/Controller setup

 ### Requirements